-The Hydrological Modelling Dataset (HMD) flow records have been calculated at a number of locations throughout New Zealand with perceived hydro-electric power potential.
-This HMD Report 4 was requested by the Electricity Authority, it includes a discussion on the background to the various hydro schemes.
-It is designed to be read in conjunction with Reports 1, 2, 2a, and 3 where more information is required.
+The Hydrological Modelling Dataset (HMD) flow records have been calculated at a number of locations throughout New Zealand which have perceived hydro-electric power potential.
+This HMD Interim Update was requested by the Electricity Authority.
+It includes a discussion of the background to the various hydro schemes.
+It is designed to be read in conjunction with Reports 1, 2, 2a, and 3 if more information is required.